vlemoine/shadesof.blue/content/about.md

 ## Hues tracked

-This site tracks the approximate hues 180 - 240
+This site tracks the hues 180 - 240